mefrazi2/mapping-with-r/index.md

 ### **UPP 462: Project 2 - Special Topics**

 ### **Workshop Goal**
-> This workshop is meant to familirize yourself with the basics of mapping in R. You do not need prior experience working with R, but having a general curiosity about computer science will help.
+> This workshop is meant to familarize yourself with the basics of mapping in R. You do not need prior experience working with R, but having a general curiosity about computer science will help.
 You'll be asked a series of questions after each module (about 5 total) and to produce a few maps.
 An answer key is provided at the end.

 ### **Learning Outcomes**
 > By the end of this demo, you should be able to: